threefoldfoundation/info_threefold_pub/wiki/tfgrid/grid_concepts/grid_why.md

 Since the beginning of the millenium, spectacular Internet and cloud infrastructure advancemenets were made with hyper-scale data centers.
 However, the current Internet infrastructure model has many flaws.

-**- It is centralized:** The GAFAM (Google, Amazon, Facebook, Apple and Microsoft) own 80% of the global compute, storage and network infrastructures.
+- **It is centralized:** The GAFAM (Google, Amazon, Facebook, Apple and Microsoft) own 80% of the global compute, storage and network infrastructures.
 Also the global infrastructure is concentrated in the U.S in large majority, as well as Europe and China.

-**- It is inefficient:** Most of the data centers are located in the U.S, forcing the rest of the world to connect via internet sea cables and having their data flowing outside of their borders and back.
+- **It is inefficient:** Most of the data centers are located in the U.S, forcing the rest of the world to connect via internet sea cables and having their data flowing outside of their borders and back.

-**- It is not scalable:** Emerging technologies require the global Internet infrastructure to triple in size in the next 4 years.
+- **It is not scalable:** Emerging technologies require the global Internet infrastructure to triple in size in the next 4 years.
 It took 20+ years to build the current Internet infrastructure.
 So we need to build 3X more in 5X less time.

-**- It is not affordable:** It costs billions of dollars and enormous amounts of energy and time to build, manage and productize hyper-scale data centers.
+- **It is not affordable:** It costs billions of dollars and enormous amounts of energy and time to build, manage and productize hyper-scale data centers.
 Only the richest countries in the world build data centers and the rest of the world become their clients.
 To meet the projected growth of the Itnenret ind 2022, $5 trillion would have to be invested with this model

-**- It is not private:** Anyone can access Google Chrome or Facebook for free.
+- **It is not private:** Anyone can access Google Chrome or Facebook for free.
 But as outlined by movies such as the *Social Dilemma* or *The Great Hack*, if it is free, you are the product.
 The web's Ad model is threatening our privacy and the net neutrality of the global internet.

-**- It is not secure:** The current IT stack depends on human error and it has been considered as the major cause of cybersecurity breaches with more than 95% of the cases.
+- **It is not secure:** The current IT stack depends on human error and it has been considered as the major cause of cybersecurity breaches with more than 95% of the cases.
 Human errors allow attackers to access encrypted channels and sensitive information

-**- It is not sustainable** Data centers are extremely power hungry, consuming over 2 trillion gigabytes of storage and consume around 205 TWh - More than the State of New York.
+- **It is not sustainable** Data centers are extremely power hungry, consuming over 2 trillion gigabytes of storage and consume around 205 TWh - More than the State of New York.
 According to statistics, the Internet consumes between 10-20% of global energy resources.

-**Cannot support future demand** To meet projected demand for 2022, more than 4,000 new data centers, costing an estimated $5 trillion, will be needed to build and consume an additional 400 GW/h.
+- **Cannot support future demand** To meet projected demand for 2022, more than 4,000 new data centers, costing an estimated $5 trillion, will be needed to build and consume an additional 400 GW/h.
 This is roughly equivalent to Japan’s energy consumption and would place an impossible strain on the global electricity grid.
 The rising demand for Intenret storage is already causing hardware shortages and price hikes.

 <!-- ## The Internet the world needs.